lferry007/LargeVis/README.md

 python LargeVis_run.py -input -output
 ```

+* `-input`: Input file of feature vectors or networks (see the Example folders for input format).
+* `-output`: Output file of low-dimensional representations.

+Besides the two parameters, other optional parameters include:
 * `-fea`: specify whether the input file is high-dimensional feature vectors (1) or networks (0).
 Default is 1.
-* `-input`: Input file of feature vectors or networks (see the Example folders for input format).
-* `-output`: Output file of low-dimensional representations.

-Besides the three parameters, other optional parameters include:
 * `-threads`: Number of threads.
 Default is 8.
 * `-outdim`: The lower dimensionality LargesVis learns for visualization (usually 2 or 3).
 Default is 2.
 * `-samples`: Number of edge samples for graph layout (in millions).
 Default is set to ```data size / 100``` (million).